-August 2023
+August 2024

-Dear Students, Parents, Guardians, and Families:
+Dear Parents, Guardians, and Families:

-Welcome to the Lincoln Public Schools.
+Welcome to Lincoln Public Schools.
 We look forward to having you and your student as a part of our district.
-We also look forward to working with our team members and stakeholders to provide student success.

-The Lincoln Public Schools is the second-largest public school district in Nebraska.
-It is renowned for its proud history and a long-standing legacy of educational excellence combined with a tradition of family-friendly surroundings.
+Lincoln Public Schools is the second-largest public school district in Nebraska and is renowned for its long-standing legacy of educational excellence combined with a tradition of family-friendly surroundings.

 Your involvement in your child's academic and social experience is essential to this partnership for ultimate success.
-Together with a team of dedicated teachers, support staff, and administrators, we offer the students a place where they are nurtured, strengthened, and educated in a dynamic learning environment.
-We desire that each student reaches the highest levels of academic achievement necessary to be successful in college, careers, and as citizens of our global community.
+Together with a team of dedicated teachers, support staff, and administrators, we offer students a place to be nurtured, strengthened, and educated in a dynamic learning environment.

-The overarching vision of Lincoln Public Schools is to prepare ALL students to be college, career, and civic-life ready with a goal of 90% on-time graduation.
+The mission of Lincoln Public Schools is to prepare ALL students for successful careers, lifelong learning, and civic engagement with a goal of 87% on-time graduation.
 This vision is supported by the following:

 - Board of Education.
-A seven-member board of education governs LPS with a strong reputation for commitment and passion for doing what is right for students and staff despite financial and political challenges. - Strategic Plan.
-LPS is data-driven through strategic planning, as we always focus our decision-making on what is best for ALL students. - Community Support.
-The Lincoln community has the highest expectations for student success, and in turn, our work is supported through many community partnerships. - Student Success.
-LPS constantly moves the academic needle for students because here, "All means all."
+A seven-member board of education governs LPS with a strong reputation for doing what is right for students and staff despite financial and political challenges. - Strategic Plan.
+LPS is data-driven through strategic planning, as we always prioritize what is best for ALL students. - · Community Support.
+The Lincoln community has the highest expectations for student success, and in turn, our work is supported through many community partnerships. - · Student Success.
+LPS constantly moves the academic needle for students because "All means all."